google/gov-meetings-made-searchable/README.md

 particular meeting.

+#### archive-video-search
+This is a Google App Engine Flex app that provides a wrapper and proxy for requests to and responses from an Elastic Search instance.
+This service handles searches for materials across all meetings in an index.

 #### transcode-video-to-audio
 This is a container that transcodes a video file to an audio file that is compatible with the Google Speech API.